A Polygon Pour (brighter red) being used to create a large GND area on a board.

 Choose Place»Polygon Pour from the main menus.

-Right-click in the workspace then choose the Place » Polygon Pour command from the context menu.
+Right-click in the design space then choose the Place » Polygon Pour command from the context menu.

 After launching the command, the cursor will change to a cross-hair and you will enter polygon pour placement mode.